Mads Bomholt

-Mads Bomholt (born 30 December 2005) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club AaB.
+Mads Bomholt (born 30 December 2005) is a Danish professional footballer who plays as midfielder for Eliteserien club Rosenborg BK.

 Career

 AaB

 Bomholt joined AaB at the age of 11 from partner club Hadsund Boldklub in 2017, where he had played since the age of 4.
 At AaB, Bomholt played his way up through the club's youth academy and in July 2023, the 17-year old midfielder was rewarded with a new contract until June 2026, after a good start with the first team squad during the pre-season and a call-up for the first league game of the season, although he was on the bench.

-On August 6, 2023 Bomholt made his debut for AaB when he replaced Nicklas Helenius in the 83rd minute in a Danish 1st Division match against FC Fredericia.
+On 6 August 2023 Bomholt made his debut for AaB when he replaced Nicklas Helenius in the 83rd minute in a Danish 1st Division match against FC Fredericia.
 Not many days later, on August 15, 2023, he made his first start for AaB in a cup match against Egen UI.